 I Enlisted in the United States Marines Corps on September 21st, 1998.

-In fact, the only thing I was doing consistently was copulating with my girlfriend at the time and stealing shit.
+In fact, the only thing I was doing consistently was copulating with my girlfriend at the time and stealing stuff, petty larceny.
 This was something I can say, admittedly, that I was good at.
 It was not however what one might call a “marketable workplace skill”.
-I guess that depends on who you ask but it was clear I was going nowhere at a high rate of speed.
+I guess that depends on who you ask, but it was clear I was going nowhere at a high rate of speed.

 Now, my father is an Army man.
 West Point graduate and Special Forces Army Ranger.
 I grew up on Military bases all over America and Europe.
 All I knew was Army and we were all brought up to be really proud of it, which I was.

 It is fair to say that growing up with my father was a little on the strict side.
 Saturday mornings “Prepare to Field day!” and before cartoons, before going out to play with friends it was room cleaning and inspection.
 Literally, those were his words “I will inspect your room (my brother and I shared a room for several years) at 1100 hours.
 IF it is not squared away you will do it again.”

 Nothing but love and free living with my old man.
 People these days need more of that, to be honest.
 Despite how much you might hate it, things can be learned from it.
 We didn’t discuss “bully-free” zones in my family.
 Nobody had taken any “sensitivity training”.